glowfi/mdnotes/mybook/src/6_node_1_fundamentals.md

 ### Event loop

-**Every time we have a synchronous action its going to be offloaded and when its time we invokt the callback.**

 The event loop is a mechanism in Node.js that allows it to handle multiple requests and operations simultaneously.
 It continuously checks for new events or tasks in the queue and executes them one by one.
 This ensures that Node.js can handle a large number of requests without blocking the main thread, making it highly efficient and scalable.

-Javascipt is an interpreted language it executes code from top to down.
-In JavaScript we have something called callstack,callback and web apis.
-So when code execution starts it adds everyting one by one to the callstack and whenever it encounters any timeout, fetch,interval functions which takes some times to complete it it pull ot from the callstack and put into the webapi which is going to wait for the task to finish .After the task is finished executing we push it into the callback queue and event loop takes all the taks from callback queue and pushes them to the callstack where they are executed.
+JavaScript is an interpreted language, and it executes code from top to bottom.
+In JavaScript, we have the call stack, callbacks, and Web APIs.
+When code execution starts, it adds everything one by one to the call stack.
+Whenever it encounters timeouts, fetch, interval functions, or other asynchronous operations that take some time to complete, it removes those from the call stack and puts them into the Web API, which waits for the task to finish.
+After the task is finished executing, it is pushed into the task queue (also known as the callback queue), and the event loop takes all the tasks from the task queue and pushes them to the call stack, where they are executed.

+### Inbuilt promisify function in NodeJS

 ```js
 NodeJS -> Inbuilt function util.promisify or use .promise